-4.1.3.4.
+4.1.2.4.
 GAP housing

-GAP housing also forms part of the overall Affordable Housing Prorgamme and refers to housing products targeting the gap market, which are households that earn too much for a fully subsidised house (R3 500 per month), but too little to purchase a house on the open market.
+GAP housing also forms part of the overall Affordable Housing Programme and refers to homeownership products targeting the GAP market, which are households that earn too much for a fully subsidised house (R3 500 per month), but too little to purchase a house on the open market.